Why Job Roles Matter in Business

 Jobs Vs. Skill Economy

-Here’s a deeper look into the three components of a job role.
+Here’s a deeper look into the three components of a job profile.

 - Competencies – The competencies of a person determine the ability to successfully and efficiently use the skills you’ve laid down.
-Based on the job role, some competencies may include things like teamwork, critical thinking, communication, work ethic, leadership, career management, and more.
+Based on the job, some competencies may include things like teamwork, critical thinking, communication, work ethic, leadership, career management, and more.

 - Proficiency Level – The proficiency level is a guideline that helps identify the level of proficiency with each skill.